kazneo/MIMPS-Processer-in-C/README.md

-# CSCI2500_Project
-Project for CSCI2500

-Here is the place for project report, I guess?
+# Mips Processor In C
+As a group, we have created a mimps processor using coding language, C. There is more detailed document attuched to explain what I and the group did for the project